pb111/Machine-Learning-with-Python/README.md

 The projects are done on Jupyter Notebooks (Notebook Server 5.5.0).
 The server is running on Python version 3.6.5.

+I will keep adding more projects as I complete them.
+The Jupyter Notebooks links in all the projects have been provided.

 The projects are divided into various categories listed as follows:-

 ## Contents